justindeanfoster/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Justin Foster and I am a Senior Computer Science Student at UT Austin.
-I have loved to build my entire life beginning beginning with legos and becoming code.
-I enjoy carpentry and photography as some of my hobbies: I have built a set of record shelves and an 8 foot table as well as gone on some amazing trips where I captured great photos.
-I am deeply passionate about Space and its intersection with cutting-edge technology and it is my dream to work on this technology.
+I have loved to build my entire life beginning with legos and eventually becoming code.
+In my free time, I enjoy carpentry and photography as some of my hobbies.
+I have built a set of record shelves and an 8 foot table as well as gone on some amazing trips where I captured great photos.
+I am deeply passionate about Space and its intersection with cutting-edge technology and it is my dream to be able to add my contribution to this technology.